University of San Diego – 1980

 United States District Courts for the Southern, Central and Northern Districts of California

 Dan Mogin received his B.A.
 (Economics) from Indiana University and his J.D. from the University of San Diego.
 Mr. Mogin was admitted to the State Bar of California in 1980.
-He is also admitted in The Supreme Court of the United States, the United States Court of Appeals for the Ninth, Seventh and Second Circuits and the United States District Courts for the Southern, Central and Northern Districts of California.
+He is also admitted in The Supreme Court of the United States, the United States Court of Appeals for the Ninth, Seventh and Second Circuits, the United States District Courts for the Southern, Central and Northern Districts of California, and the District of Colombia.

 Mr. Mogin’s practice concentrates on antitrust, unfair competition and complex and business litigation.
 He has been selected as lead or liaison counsel in numerous cases and has also frequently served on Steering and Executive committees charged with overall responsibility for direction of complex Multi-District Litigation and Judicial Council Coordination Proceedings.
 He has participated in some of the largest antitrust class actions in the United States.
 Mr. Mogin is frequently invited to participate in these cases by other law firms and often consults with law firms engaged in antitrust cases.
 He has also provided expert testimony in cases and before the California State Senate Judiciary Committee.